tc39/proposal-temporal/docs/absolute.md

   // => throws RangeError
 missionLength.toLocaleString();
   // example output: '195 hours 18 minutes 35 seconds'

+// Rounding, for example if you don't care about the minutes and seconds approxMissionLength = endOfMoonMission.difference(startOfMoonMission, {
+    largestUnit: 'days',
+    smallestUnit: 'hours'
+});
+  // => P8DT3H

 // A billion (10^9) seconds since the epoch in different units epoch = new Temporal.Absolute(0n);